ucan-wg/spec/README.md

 # 1. Introduction

-User-Controlled Authorization Network (UCAN) is a [trustless], secure, [local-first], user-originated , distributed authorization scheme.
-It provides public-key verifiable, delegable, expressive, openly extensible [capabilities] by extending the familiar [JWT] structure.
+User-Controlled Authorization Network (UCAN) is a [trustless], secure, [local-first], user-originated, distributed authorization scheme.
+It provides public-key verifiable, delegable, expressive, openly extensible [capabilities].
 UCANs achieve public verifiability with late-bound certificate chains and principals represented by [decentralized identifiers (DIDs)][DID].

-Being encoded with the familiar JWT, UCAN improves the familiarity and adoptability of schemes like [SPKI/SDSI][SPKI] for web and native application contexts.
+UCAN improves the familiarity and adoptability of schemes like [SPKI/SDSI][SPKI] for web and native application contexts.
 UCAN allows for the creation, delegation, and invocation of authority by any agent with a DID, including traditional systems and peer-to-peer architectures beyond traditional cloud computing.

 ## 1.1 Motivation